wangyat15/RideShare/README.md

 For car drivers

--Provide rideshare offer with details: date and time of the route, start location, destination, path in map, no of seats available and price (about 1/4 of taxi ride)
+** Provide rideshare offer with details: date and time of the route, start location, destination, path in map, no of seats available and price (about 1/4 of taxi ride)

--Search for the rideshare request with locations, date and time, past rating and comments.
+** Search for the rideshare request with locations, date and time, past rating and comments.
 If a rideshare request is found, send a rideshare offer to passengers

 For passengers

--make a rideshare request with details: date and time of the ride, pickup location, destination location, offer price (about 1/4 of taxi ride)
+** make a rideshare request with details: date and time of the ride, pickup location, destination location, offer price (about 1/4 of taxi ride)

--search for the rideshare offer with locations, date and time, and past rating and comments.
+** search for the rideshare offer with locations, date and time, and past rating and comments.
 If a rideshare offer is found, make a rideshare request to the driver

 -Alternatively, after booking a taxi ride, the passenger can make a rideshare offer with details: date and time of the route, start location, destination, path in map, no of seats available and price (taxi fee equally shared by the participants)